 Five In-Demand Jobs in Illinois

-- Database Analyst: This is the entry-level position for recent graduates with an understanding of how to build and maintain databases.
-With 1,500 jobs available in Illinois alone, and an average salary of $68k/year, this is a great starting point for a lucrative career.
+- Database Analyst: This is an entry-level position for recent graduates with an understanding of how to build and maintain databases.
+With 1,500 jobs available in Illinois alone and an average salary of $90,450/year, this is a great starting point for a lucrative career.

 - Software Developer: Next up is the development of software applications.
 Demand is very high in Illinois, with over 7,000 vacancies at the time of writing this guide.
-Salary is around $87/year.
+Salary is around $117k/year.